 sudo installer -store -pkg /Users/USER-NAME/Downloads/SDA.pkg -target /

-If you require further assistance regarding this, please contact the Symphony Support team at email@example.com
+If you require further assistance on silent installs of the SDA, please contact the Symphony Support team at email@example.com